Mook-as/stackato-doc/user/services/filesystem.rst

 The file system of application containers are ephemeral.
 Any application data or files stored locally within these containers is lost when the instance is stopped or restarted.
-To solve this, Stackato provides a ‘filesystem’ service that can be shared between application instances, and even between applications deployed by the same user or group.
+To solve this, Stackato provides a ‘filesystem’ service that can be shared between application instances, and even between applications deployed to the same space.

 A persistent file system service allows apps to do the following: